Agustín Creevy

-Career
+Agustín Creevy (born 15 March 1985) is an Argentine professional rugby union player who plays as a hooker for Benetton Rugby.
+He previously also played for the Argentina national team.

+Club career

 Agustín started his rugby career in the San Luis rugby club, in La Plata, Buenos Aires.
-He made his Argentina debut aged 20 against Japan in 2005, playing as a flanker, two years later he signed his first professional contract with French Top 14 side Biarritz in 2007.
-However he played very little in his first season in Biarritz and had gone out of international selection contention soon after his debut for Argentina.
+He made his Argentina debut aged 20 against Japan in 2005, playing as a flanker, two years later, he signed his first professional contract with French Top 14 side Biarritz in 2007.
+However, he played very little in his first season in Biarritz and had gone out of international selection contention soon after his debut for Argentina.

-In his second season at Biarritz he played just 20 minutes and suffered a lot from a shoulder injury.
+In his second season at Biarritz, he played just 20 minutes and suffered a lot from a shoulder injury.
 During his time injured Argentina coach Santiago Phelan suggested he switched position from flanker to hooker, Creevy requested and was granted an early release from his contract with Biarritz in January 2009 to return to Argentina to adapt to playing his new position.